jaswged/vesuvius_ink_prediction/Vesuvius_Readme.md

     - raw: the raw X-ray photos of the scroll.
     - rec: the reconstructed 3D image volume (“rec” = “reconstructed”).
     - logs: log files during scanning and reconstruction.

+Surface reconstruction maps are stored in the .ppm files, not the .ply files.
+The ply's store the original 3D surface, but the PPM stores the 2D->3D map.
+`find . -type f -name "*.ply"`

+The fragments are represented as a .tif image stack.
+The image stack is an array of 16-bit grayscale images.
+Each image represents a "slice" in the z-direction, going from below the papyrus, to above the papyrus.

 Files
 - [train/test]/[fragment_id]/surface_volume/[image_id].tif slices from the 3d x-ray surface volume.
 Each file contains a greyscale slice in the z-direction.
 Each fragment contains 65 slices.
 Combined this image stack gives us width * height * 65 number of voxels per fragment.
 You can expect two fragments in the hidden test set, which together are roughly the same size as a single training fragment.
 The sample slices available to download in the test folders are simply copied from training fragment one, but when you submit your notebook they will be substituted with the real test data.